A simple guide for

 Iranian tourists in Cyprus

-Short story by Ramin Ahmadi from the Fall 1996 (Vol. 40, No. 1) issue of "The Literary Review" -- an international journal of contemporary writing published by Fairleigh Dickinson University in New Jersey.
-Part one of two:
+Part two (last) of a short story by Ramin Ahmadi from the Fall 1996 (Vol. 40, No. 1) issue of "The Literary Review" -- an international journal of contemporary writing published by Fairleigh Dickinson University in New Jersey.
+Click here for Part I.

-End of Part I .
-Click here for Part II
+End of part II (last).
+Click here for Part I

 * The Literary Review